sib1/sib1.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Sibi Catley-Chandar and I'm currently a senior AI research scientist at Motorola Solution.
+My name is Sibi Catley-Chandar and I'm currently a senior AI research scientist at [Motorola Solutions](https://www.motorolasolutions.com/).
 Before this, I was a computer vision researcher at [Huawei Noah's Ark Lab London](https://noahlab.com.hk/#/home).

 My research interests are in building multimodal systems with diffusion and vision–language models for resource-constrained, privacy-preserving, safety-critical settings.